Javier Valentín: New York Mets

 On May 14, 2009, Valentín signed a minor league contract with the New York Mets.
 In 23 appearances for the Triple-A Buffalo Bisons, he batted .260/.360/.416 with three home runs and 10 RBI.
 Valentín was released by the Mets organization on June 22.

 Coaching career

 On December 19, 2018, Valentín was hired by the Minnesota Twins to serve as the hitting coach for their Triple-A affiliate, the Rochester Red Wings.

+On July 23, 2026, Valentín was named as the manager for the Guerreros de Oaxaca of the Mexican League following the firing of Roberto Vizcarra.

 Personal life

 Valentín is the younger brother of former Major League Baseball second baseman José Valentín and the uncle of former Philadelphia Phillies infielder Jesmuel Valentín.